Hyperproof/hypersync-sdk/doc/002-dev-workflow.md

 ### Importing Your Hypersync App

-Once you have signed in and authorized the CLI, you are ready to import your custom app.
-Begin by making a copy of the Open Library folder.
+Once you have signed in and authorized the CLI, you are ready to import a custom Hyperysnc app.

 1. Find the `apps/open-library/` directory in your clone of the Hypersync SDK Samples repository.
 2. Make a copy of that folder somewhere else on your computer.
 Feel free to rename the folder if that helps.